simonweil/osx-development-environment/README.rst

 Install Xcode
 -------------

-You can install Xcode directly from the App Store.
+You can install Xcode directly from the App Store but this is a large download.
+If you need the full Xcode anyway, go for it.
 Once this is complete, open Xcode, agree to the TOS and then select ``Xcode -> Preferences -> Downloads -> Components`` and make sure the Command Line Tools package is installed.

+If you don't need the full Xcode, you can simply type ``git`` at the command line and it will pop up a download dialog to fetch the developer tools.

-According to the internets, you can download just the Command Line Tools if you don't have a need for the full Xcode (which is a large download).
+According to the internets, you can also manually download just the Command Line Tools.
 You can download these tools `here <https://developer.apple.com/downloads/index.action>`_.
 Agree to the TOS by typing "sudo xcodebuild -license".

 Homebrew
 --------